WilliamLu99/terminal-cheatsheet/README.md

   * This command is used to remove files or directories, permanently.
 * Options
   * -r stands for recursive, and is used to murder a directory and all its children.
+### sed
+* Example
+  * `$ sed 's/snow/rain/' forests.txt`
+* Description
+  * This command stands for Stream EDitor.
+  * It accepts standard input and modifies it using an expression, before outputing it.
+* Espression Breakdown
+  * s stands for search and replace.
+  * snow is the search string.
+  * rain is the replacement string.
 ### sort
 * Example
   * `$ sort nameoffile.txt`